 - Keith Tresh - California Cybersecurity Integration Center

 Small Business Travel Benefits

-Business Matchmaking small business participants now have an opportunity to benefit in access, pricing and value-added activities on par with many of the nation's largest corporations.
-POTHOS, a disabled-veteran owned, San Diego based travel agency with a global reputation, has packaged benefits through Business Matchmaking, all available with a free new travel benefits card.
-The new POTHOS discount program for Business Matchmaking is FREE and provides a wide range of travel and accommodation advantages.
+Business Matchmaking participants have an opportunity to save in travel activities on par with many of the nation's largest corporations.
+POTHOS, a disabled-veteran owned San Diego based agency with a global reputation, has packaged opportunities for Business Matchmaking.
+We will provide a free new travel benefits card.

 To begin the experience, please email firstname.lastname@example.org with your name and phone number.